Houserahl/Richard-Rodriguez-AI-Portfolio/README.md

   ethical considerations, compliance and regulation, and future growth possibilities.

 ### Computer Vision (ITAI 1378)
-- Group Project using AI for real-time detection food detection using YOLOv8
+- Group Project using AI for real-time image detection targeting food images in your fridge using YOLOv8

 ### AI History (ITAI 1370)
 - Team writeups covering various AI topics as we are introduced to how AI has grown and developed in